tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据处理/图片处理/基础图片处理_intl_en.md

 > !
 > - Image Processing is available only in public cloud regions.
 > - Image Processing is charged by CI.
-For detailed pricing, please see **Basic image processing fee** in [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).
+For detailed pricing, see **Basic image processing fee** in [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).

 ## Adding URL parameters